norri/rust-examples/axum-postgres/README.md

 # axum-postgres

-This project is a Rust web application using the Axum framework (https://github.com/tokio-rs/axum) with PostgreSQL as a database.
+This is an example of a RESTful API built using the Axum framework (https://github.com/tokio-rs/axum) with PostgreSQL as the database.

 ## Setup